 That sugar is likely to be 100% added sugar and almost always way more than anyone should have.

-Even fruit juice contains high amounts of sugar, so watch out for this and soda and other high-sugar beverages.
+Even fruit juice contains high amounts of sugar, so watch out for this, as well as soda and other high-sugar beverages.

 Change Up Your Environment